ten-protocol/go-ten/README.md

 #### 6. The rollups and the PoBI protocol

 Like in any blockchain the unit of the protocol is the batch of transactions organized in a chain.
-The Obscuro blocks have an encrypted payload, which is only visible inside the secure enclave.
+The Obscuro blocks have an encrypted payload, which is only visible inside the secure Enclave.
-All the logic of maintaining the current state based on incoming data and of producing new rollups is found in the [go/enclave/rollupchain](go/enclave/rollupchain) package.
+All of the logic of maintaining the current state based on incoming data and of producing new rollups is found in the [go/enclave/rollupchain](go/enclave/rollupchain) package.